DarrenBall2020/website/README.md

-# my-website
+# MyNewBranch

-Updates made on github before rebase
-Removing the conflict

-Changing a tag
+This is the first change in MyNewBranch